restatedev/documentation/docs/restate/managed_service.md

 curl -H "Authorization: Bearer $(cat /token)" https://yourcluster.dev.restate.cloud:8081/endpoints -H 'content-type: application/json' -d \
  '{"uri": "https://<your-region>.lambda-proxy.restate.cloud/<your-account-id>/<your-lambda-name>/<your-lambda-version>", "additional_headers": {"x-api-key": "<your-api-key>"}}'
 ```
-If you don't care about discovering a particular function version
-(see [versioning documentation](/services/upgrades-removal) if you're not sure)
-then you can just use `$LATEST` as the version, or any other alias.
+New Lambdas don't have a version yet, so use `$LATEST` until you've published an immutable version - make sure to escape the `$` in your shell.
+See the [versioning documentation](/services/upgrades-removal) for more context.